plasmo-dev/Plasmo.jl/docs/src/index.md

 ## Example Script

-Plasmo.jl uses JuMP to create component models in a ModelGraph.
-JuMP models are associated with nodes and can have their variables connected to other nodes (models) with linkconstraints.
+Plasmo.jl uses JuMP to create component models in a `ModelGraph`, a graph wherein the nodes are component models.
+JuMP models are associated with nodes and can have their variables linked to other node variables using `LinkConstraints`.
-The below script demonstrates solving a nonlinear optimization problem containing two nodes with a simple link constraint between them and solving with Ipopt.
+The below script demonstrates solving a nonlinear optimization problem containing two nodes with a simple link constraint and solving with Ipopt.

 ```julia
 using JuMP